LXLLXVX/web2-lallave/README.md

 **Web2-LaLlave** is an interactive website that provides comprehensive information about the Spanish professional basketball league, **Liga Endesa (ACB)**.
 It is designed to offer real-time match updates, detailed team and player statistics, and league standings, making it an essential platform for basketball enthusiasts.

-The design is inspired by [this Dribbble shot](https://dribbble.com/shots/22656333-MOK1-Space-center), aiming to blend a modern aesthetic with user-friendly navigation.
+The design is inspired by [this page](https://www.acb.com/), aiming to blend a modern aesthetic with user-friendly navigation.

 ### ✨ Features